KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 ### [MMM-AnyList by codetheweb](https://github.com/codetheweb/MMM-AnyList)

-1. There are no specific keywords in 'package.json'.
+1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-Add a few meaningful terms to the keywords in the package.json.
-Not just “magicmirror” or “module”.
 2. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
 3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.